LiorSinai/liorsinai.github.io/_posts/2021-12-06-quaternion-4-interpolation.md

 </div>

 In [part 1][introduction] the problem of finding a satisfying rotation halfway between two other rotations was presented.
-We now extend this problem statement to any time: given an initial rotation at time $t=0$ and a final rotation at $t=1$ find a smooth formula for a rotation at time $t$ where $0 \leq t \leq 1$.
+We now extend this problem statement to any fraction: given an initial rotation at time $t=0$ and a final rotation at $t=1$ find a smooth formula for a rotation at time $t$ where $0 \leq t \leq 1$.

 This post will describe two solutions which give slightly different results:
-- Lerp: Linear interpolation.
+- Lerp: linear interpolation.
 - Slerp: spherical linear interpolation.

 The equation for lerp is simpler but slerp has a smoother profile.
 This however is hardly noticeable in above demo.

-This whole post is based on [Quaternions, Interpolation and Animation by Erik B. Dam, Martin Koch and Martin Lillholm][Dam1998].
+This post is based on [Quaternions, Interpolation and Animation by Erik B. Dam, Martin Koch and Martin Lillholm][Dam1998].
 Please see this book for more detail on using quaternions in animations and the formulas presented in this post.

 [Dam1998]: https://web.mit.edu/2.998/www/QuaternionReport1.pdf

 ## Lerp

-Because quaternions encode rotations it is possible to linear interpolate between the initial quaternion $q_0$ and the final quaternion $q_1$:
+Because quaternions encode rotations it is possible to linearly interpolate between the initial quaternion $q_0$ and the final quaternion $q_1$:

 $$ \text{lerp}(q_0, q_1, t) = q_0 (1 - t) + q_1 t $$

-The resulting quaternion has no guarantee of being a unit quaternion, so the quaternion needs to be scaled by its magnitude.
+The resulting quaternion has no guarantee of being a unit quaternion, so it needs to be scaled by its magnitude.

 $$ \text{lerp}(q_0, q_1, t) = \frac{q_0 (1 - t) + q_1 t }{\left\| q_0 (1 - t) + q_1 t  \right \|} $$